2014 Keenan Chardonnay Spring Mountain District February 2016

 The 2012 Cabernet Sauvignon Reserve Spring Mountain District, April 2016

-“Michael Keenan believes there are two sides of cabernet, one fruity, one savory and herbal.
-He works to balance the two in the grapes from his Spring Mountain vineyards, consistently growing one of the greatest Napa Valley cabernets in his Reserve.
+“Michael Keenan believes there are two sides of Cabernet, one fruity, one savory and herbal.
+He works to balance the two in the grapes from his Spring Mountain vineyards, consistently growing one of the greatest Napa Valley Cabernet in his Reserve.
 The 2012 contrasts herbal notes of sage and forest floor with bright fruit that energizes the wine.
 That plump fruit creates a compelling texture against the stone-hard tannins, matching their austerity with silken grace.
 In the end, the flavors have the blackness of a well, mossy, stony, cool and deep.
-Compelling now, this is a wine that will benefit from a decade in the cellar.”
+Compelling now, this is a top rated wine that will benefit from a decade in the cellar.”

 2012 Keenan Mernet, Reserve, Spring Mountain District, February 2016

-“Michael Keenan grows merlot at his Mailbox Vineyard, a sloping block planted on rocky clay loam at 1,700 feet, blending it with cabernet sauvignon and a little franc for Mernet.
+“Michael Keenan grows Merlot at his Mailbox Vineyard, a sloping block planted on rocky clay loam at 1,700 feet, blending it with Cabernet-Sauvignon and a little franc for Mernet.
 It’s a tightly structured Spring Mountain wine, tasting like a redwood grove—umami notes of black mushrooms and moist tree bark—dark, a little dank and earthy, with spice to sun it up.
 While the oak is a little prominent for now, that espresso scent will fade into the fresher, herbal character of the fruit as the wine ages.”

 2012 Keenan Merlot Reserve, Mailbox Vineyard, Spring Mountain District, April 2015

-93 Points: “A red-fruited merlot, this has some blackness to the tannins that place it firmly in the Napa Valley hills.
+93 Points: “A red-fruited Merlot, this has some blackness to the tannins that place it firmly in the Napa Valley hills.
 There’s a rocky sense to those tannins, along with hints of black olive and scents of conifer forests, coming together in a lasting, mineral-tinged flavor.
-The fruit is cool and full, integrating into the oak to create a luscious merlot that needs plenty of time in a decanter to show best.”
+The fruit is cool and full, integrating into the oak to create a luscious Merlot that needs plenty of time in a decanter to show best.”

 2013 Keenan Chardonnay Spring Mountain District, April 2015

-92 Points: “Good merlot can often seem workmanlike, this one satisfied to hit fragrant notes of ripe cherries with clarity.
+92 Points: “Good Merlot can often seem workmanlike, this one satisfied to hit fragrant notes of ripe cherries with clarity.
 It’s not pushed, and though there’s plenty of oak present in the tannins, it frames the fruit well.”

 2012 Keenan Merlot, Napa Valley, June 2015